 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am a qualified and experienced practitioner providing a confidential and professional counselling service for individuals and couples and counsellors in training.
+As a qualified practitioner with 23 years experience, I provide a confidential and professional counselling service for individuals and couples and counsellors in training.
 As a registered member of the British Association of Counselling and Psychotherapy (BACP) I adhere to the standards of the Ethical Framework.